adam-fowler/jmespath.swift/README.md

 # JMESPath for Swift

 Swift implementation of [JMESPath](https://jmespath.org/), a query language for JSON.
-This package is fully compliant with the [JMES Specification](https://jmespath.org/specification.html)
+This package is fully compliant with the [JMESPath Specification](https://jmespath.org/specification.html)

 ## Usage